 Kate crawled back into bed, slipped her bare legs beneath the covers as she sat facing him, knees meeting in the middle.
 "Let's read mine first."

-We're getting married today.
-And I know I'm going to be so overwhelmed that coherency isn't going to be high on my priority list, so I'm writing you a letter instead.
-And when you read this someday, you'll know everything I'm going to want to say to you today but won't be able to find the words for.
+We're getting married today!
+I know I'm going to be so overwhelmed that coherency isn't going to be high on my priority list, so I'm writing you a letter instead.
+When you read this someday, you'll know everything I'm going to want to say to you today but won't be able to find the words for.
 I have no idea when you'll find this but I know that you will one day in the future.
 Our future.

 I still believed that the day I arrested you for the first time, the day you wormed your way into my life against my wishes.
 I believed that falling in love wasn't worth it, that opening myself up to another person was a risk that was guaranteed to end in heartbreak.
-Sure, I'd had relationships, some that even lasted a decent amount of time.
-But none of them ever stood a chance of succeeding, not when I'd closed myself off from even the possibility of falling in love.
-Those walls I told you about on the swings almost four years ago...they were impenetrable, which was exactly what I wanted.
-And no one ever made it past even the first layer of bricks.
+Sure, I'd had relationships, some that even lasted a decent amount of time, but none of them ever stood a chance of succeeding, not when I'd closed myself off from even the possibility of falling in love.
+Those walls I told you about on the swings three years ago... they were impenetrable, which was exactly what I wanted.
+No one ever made it past the first layer of bricks.

 And you did, though it was a long time before I admitted that to myself.
-I pretended that I wasn't affected by you, that you didn't stir up these feelings inside of me that I hadn't felt in a long time.
-Because the stronger the feelings, the harder the fall, and I couldn't afford to crash and burn again.
+I pretended I wasn't affected by you, that you didn't stir up these feelings inside of me that I hadn't felt in a long time.
+The stronger the feelings, the harder the fall, and I couldn't afford to crash and burn again.